Topic: How Much Gas Does a Generator Use?

 The Different Types of Generators

-How much gas does a generator use?
 Depending on the type of generator, usage will vary.
 The most common type of generators is standby, portable, and inverter generators.

 Standby generators are the largest and most powerful type of generator.
 They’re permanently installed outside your home or business and typically run on natural gas or propane.

 Portable generators are smaller and can be moved from one location to another.
-They typically run-on gasoline, although some models can run on propane.
+They are typically run-on gasoline, although some models can run on propane.
 Inverter generators are the smallest and most lightweight type of generator.

 They produce clean power that’s ideal for sensitive electronics like laptops and phones.
 And like portable generators, they usually run-on gasoline.